ArenaGrenade/Obsidian-Research-Vault-Backups/Research/SDF-Diff.md

 - They built the network in parts - a encoder + decoder for a course SDF construction module and another that refines this output and generates finer SDFs.
 - They use the above loss function with an additional laplacian loss which is __????????????????????????????__
 - Their training first tries to use the first network to generate the course structure separately and then they train the refiner separately.
+- Further, they also let both the networks train together at the end to get better scores.

 ### Their Limitations
-- They cannot work on real-life images because of the simplistic shading model they had assumed.
+- They cannot work on real-life images because of the simplistic diffuse shading model they had assumed.
 - Their representaiton of the SDF is discrete.